 Student Initiative Grant

-The purpose of Student Initiative Grants is to provide support for the events that bring together students, academically or socially, from various departments of the Graduate School of Arts and Sciences (GSAS).
+Student Initiative Grants provide support forevents that bring together students, academically or socially, from various departments of the Graduate School of Arts and Sciences (GSAS).
 In addition to monetary support, GSAC is also able to waive the rental fee for 301 Philosophy for eligible groups/events.
 Types of events supported in the past include, but are not limited to: academic conferences, discussion groups, social events, cultural events, and community service initiatives.
-The 2012-2013 GSAC budget, which outlines the funds allotted to these grants, can be viewed here
+The 2013-2014 GSAC budget, which outlines the funds allotted to these grants, can be viewed here

 - Events must occur in the future and cannot be funded retroactively.

-- The grant will not cover for speakers' honorarium, airfare, lodging or any travel fees.
+- The grant may not be used for speakers' honorarium, airfare, lodging or any travel fees.

 - The event should not be political or religious in nature.